broadinstitute/poolq/CONTRIBUTING.md

 ### Implement the feature

 Please be sure to follow best practices in software engineering when implementing your change.
 The PoolQ code is generally focused on striking a balance between safety and performance.
-Remember that results must be reproducable but also that PoolQ must process very large files and small performance impact can add up if it needs to be called 250 million times while processing an input data set.
+Remember that results must be reproducible but also that PoolQ must process very large files and small performance impact can add up if it needs to be called 250 million times while processing an input data set.